 C. Distribution of Materials in Class Subject to Copyright Policy

 Faculty are expected to abide by federal copyright laws.
 For scholarly research or teaching purposes, a single copy may be made of a chapter from a book; an article from a periodical or newspaper; a short story, short essay, or short poem; or a chart, graph, diagram, drawing, cartoon, or picture from a book, periodical, or newspaper.

 The guidelines for multiple copying are more complex.
 Multiple copies may be made for classroom use, but the making of such copies must meet rigorous criteria.
 Each copy must include a notice of copyright.
 Under no circumstances may more than one copy per pupil be made.
 Multiple copies must also meet tests of brevity, spontaneity, and cumulative effect.
-See Appendix H and Chapter Three, Section XIII.
+See Copyright Policy, Chapter 3, Section XIV.

 D. Academic Honor Code

 All students in attendance at The University of Alabama are expected to be honorable and to observe standards of conduct appropriate to a community of scholars.
 The University of Alabama expects from its students a higher standard of conduct than the minimum required to avoid discipline.
-At the beginning of each semester and on examinations and projects, the professor, department, or division may require that each student sign the following Academic Honor Pledge: “I promise or affirm that I will not at any time be involved with cheating, plagiarism, fabrication, or misrepresentation while enrolled as a student at The University of Alabama.
-I have read the Academic Honor Code, which explains disciplinary procedure resulting from the aforementioned.
-I understand that violation of this code will result in penalties as severe as indefinite suspension from the University.”
+At the beginning of each semester and on examinations and projects, the professor, department, or division may require that each student sign the Academic Honor Pledge.

 E. Collection of Student Fees